 BOOKS AND RECORDS

-A. FABA shall keep correct and complete books and records of account in accordance with generally accepted accounting practice.
-FABA shall keep minutes of the proceedings of its Members, Board of Trustees, Executive Committee, and any committee having any authority of the Board of Trustees, in accordance with Robert’s Rules of Order.
+VI.A.
+FABA shall keep correct and complete books and records of account using a recognized basis of accounting that satisfies all statutory requirements to which the organization is subject.
+FABA shall keep minutes of the proceedings of its Members, Board of Directors, and any committee having any authority of the Board of Directors, in accordance with Robert’s Rules of Order.
 FABA shall keep a record of the names and addresses of the Members.

-B. All books and records may be inspected by any Member, or his or her agent or attorney, for any purpose and at any reasonable time after giving reasonable notice.
+VI.B.
+All FABA financial records may be inspected by any Member, or the Member’s agent or attorney, for any purpose and at any reasonable time after giving reasonable notice.

-C. At the beginning of each fiscal year or whenever a Treasurer leaves office, the President shall appoint an audit committee to review FABA’s records and present a written report to the Board of Trustees.
+VI.C.
+At the beginning of each fiscal year or whenever a Treasurer leaves office, the President may appoint an outside accountant to review FABA’s accounts and present a written report to the Board of Directors.

 FABA’s fiscal year shall begin the first day of January and end the last day of December.